kuldipmaharjan/ImageViewerPCF/README.md

 ## Parameters
 - **placeHolder**           - This can be any text field whose sole purpose is to host this pcf control
 - **fileFieldName**         - This is the File Type field which will be used for storing the file base64 blobs
 - **imageViewerProps**      - Not currently utilized.
 This will eventually be utilized to pass an environment variable name which will hold JSON name value pair for customizing extra parameters.
-(There is a but with 100 char limitation for PCF control props even if its set to different type.
+(There is a bug with 100 char limitation for PCF control props even if its set to different type.
 Hence an environment variable will be used)

 ## Setup
 Import PCF control using one of two ways